ArchLinuxChad/dillonking/content/_index.md

 # Website about GNU/Linux and my GNU/Life
 Hello, welcome to my website.
 Here I make posts about one of my favourite things, Linux.

-# My problems with Modern Society and Life
+# My problems with Modern Society
 I also talk about the problems I have with how modern society runs and works.

 # Politics